SpyDust: an improved and extended implementation for modeling spinning dust radiation: Radiation from Spinning Dust Grains

-where $\boldsymbol{\mu}$ is the electric dipole moment of the dust grain, $R$ is the distance travelled by the radiation, and $\boldsymbol{n}$ is the direction of propagation.
-For a detailed derivation and the higher order correction, see Appendix~\ref{append sec: electrix dipole emission}.

-Direct calculation of Eq.~(\ref{eq: radiation e field}) gives the expression of the radiation field for any grain shape.
-However, for these irregular grains, the power spectrum has to be evaluated numerically.
-This complicates the discussion considerably.
-On the other hand, previous studies of spherical and oblate dust grains have shown that the power spectrum of symmetric dust grains is given by simple analytical functions.
-Similarly, here we assume that $\alpha$ is approximately zero (with axisymmetry as a specific but non-essential case), then the radiative electric field is approximately four normal modes, which greatly simplifies the discussion as we can read the power spectrum directly from the normal mode coefficients.
-The frequency and power intensity of each mode can be summarised as follows \begin{itemize} \item Mode 1: $\omega^{(1)}=\Omega$,
+We assume that $\alpha$ is approximately zero (with axisymmetry as a special but non-essential case) as in {\tt spdust}, but here we keep $\beta$ as a variable.
+Then the radiative electric field is approximately four normal modes, which greatly simplifies the discussion as we can read the power spectrum directly from the normal mode coefficients.
+The four modes of the Stokes-$I$ intensity field are